A Search for Classical Subsystems in Quantum Worlds: An algorithmic search for subsystems

 \subsection{The optimization problem}

 This search is, in principle, straightforward: wander in the space of unitaries, $B$, each of which defines a new factorization for the Hilbert space; for each choice of $B$ iterate over the space of initial states, $|\psi\rangle_w$; and for each choice of $|\psi\rangle_w$ evolve your system to late times and check if your reduced density matrix stably exhibits high values of purity.
-Thus, to identify whether an initial state, $|\psi\rangle_w$, evolving under a Hamiltonian, $H_w$, admits a well-defined subsystem, the question is whether we can identify some basis, mathematically denoted by the unitary rotation $B$ from the working basis, such that on rotating the composite system, $\rho_w(t)$, by $B$ \textit{for all times $t \leq T$}, the reduced state is pure.
+Thus, to identify whether an initial state, $|\psi\rangle_w$, evolving under a Hamiltonian, $H_w$, admits a well-defined subsystem, the question is whether we can identify some basis, mathematically denoted by the unitary rotation $B$ from the working basis, such that on rotating the composite system, $\rho_w(t)$, by $B$ \textit{for all times $t \leq T$}, the reduced state is pure~\footnote{We emphasize that the pointer states need not form a complete basis (as illustrated for example by the ``furnace'' case in subsection~\ref{subsec:Furnace}).
+The complete basis denoted by $B$ lives in the global Hilbert space and is used to define the system-environment split.}.
 More concretely, we consider the linear entanglement entropy of the subsystem

 of an initially pure world state,

 in the basis determined by $B$,

 If the time averaged entropy of the world in basis $B$ over some time period $[0,T]$ (for some $T$ longer than the decoherence time) is small, i.e., if